SuperOffice/integration-services/README.md

 Service-endpoint: [https://HOSTNAME/Services/ErpConnector.svc](./Source/ConnectorService/Services/ERPConnectorWS.cs)

 This is the WCF service that is exposed to SuperOffice.
-It is a simple wrapper around the ErpSyncConnector, and is responsible for handling the incoming requests and returning the responses.
+It is a simple wrapper around the ErpConnector, and is responsible for handling the incoming requests and returning the responses.

 ### Minimalistic API